exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 6. Insert a card at the bottom of the stack

-Make a card appear, by inserting a new card at the bottom of the stack.
+Make a card appear by inserting a new card at the bottom of the stack.
 Return the adjusted stack.

 ```javascript